AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

     - Error in post deployment setup script
     - Exception while porting the translation MAP
     - Unable to port translation map from v1 to v2 for property
-1. Upgrade Oxygen connector plugin released with version 4.6.0 \(if needed\).
+1. Upgrade Oxygen connector plugin released with version you are upgrading to \(if needed\).
 1. Clear the browser cache after installing the package.

-For post installation steps, refer to [Post installation process](#post-installation-process).

-## Post installation process
+### Post installation process

 After you install Experience Manager Guides, you may merge the various configurations applicable from the newly installed version to your setup.